Hiroshi Shirai: Biography

-Shirai was born on 31 July 1937 in Nagasaki, Japan.
+Shirai was born in Nagasaki, Japan on 31 July 1937.
 He started learning karate in 1956, three years after seeing a promotional video of the Japan Karate Association (JKA) at Komazawa University.

 In 1962, he won both the kata and the kumite championships of the JKA, thereby becoming one of those receiving the title 'Grand Champion'.

 After a world trip to promote karate together with Taiji Kase, Hirokazu Kanazawa, and Keinosuke Enoeda to Europe, South Africa, and the United States of America, he settled in Milan, Italy in 1965.
 Under his tutelage the Italian karate flourished and many titles went to his students.

+Shirai died home in Milan on 9 October 2024, at the age of 87.

 Goshindo

-Shirai feels that the self-defence (goshindo) aspect of Shotokan karate has been too much in the shadow of kumite and kata.
+Shirai felt that the self-defence (goshindo) aspect of Shotokan karate has been too much in the shadow of kumite and kata.
 Although he practised karate for self-defence initially, he focussed on kumite for a few years until moving to Europe.
-He started refocussing on self-defence and its incorporation in the practise of shotokan karate.
+He started refocussing on self-defence and its incorporation in the practice of shotokan karate.

-During the last years Shirai has given special goshindo oriented stages in Europe often together with Claudio Ceruti, Massimo Abate, and Angelo Torre.
+During his last years Shirai gave special goshindo oriented stages in Europe, often together with Claudio Ceruti, Massimo Abate, and Angelo Torre.